Ez247/LeetCodeSolutions/README.md

 # LeetCodeSolutions
-This contains LeetCode problems that I have successfully solved using Python.
+LeetCode problems that I have successfully solved using Python.